 But, before you start engaging in active impact investing, take some time to learn.
-Ask yourself, ‘what is impact investing?’
-Is it the right investment channel for you?
+Ask yourself, is it the right investment channel for you?
 Since investing is personal, it’s better to know what you’re getting into.

 Some of the funds you can choose include venture capital funds that finance social enterprises, or index funds with set criteria of the companies to invest in.
 Understanding these different terms is crucial before you start putting in money.

-While you might be hearing about impact investing for the first time, it’s not tiny at all.
-Impact investors have about $12 trillion invested in different funds and organizations.
-The investment is in enterprises that have social and economic benefits to the world.
+While you might be hearing about impact investing for the first time, the impact investing market is not tiny at all.
+The current impact investing market has deployed approximately $12 trillion of debt and equity investments in different investment funds and organizations.
+Impact investments are in enterprises that have social and economic benefits to the world.

 It’s socially conscious investing that gives you a chance to impact and gain financial returns.
 Everyone can take part in impact investing, from individuals to big corporations.